geoHeil/awesome-tools/real-world-dataflow-problems.md

 - proper understanding of the data.
 Cehck for errors (too much / not ehough / wrong units / ...)
 - work with and talk to the department to prevent data leakage into the model
 - reproducibility is a problem (https://petewarden.com/2018/03/19/the-machine-learning-reproducibility-crisis/) and the overall pipeline E2E needs to be thought out very well
+- model management is a big problem.
+This book https://mapr.com/ebooks/machine-learning-logistics/ describes it nicely

 ## hiring
 - if in doubt hire a data engineer and not a data scientist (especially when starting out to bring data driven processes into the company) assuming the engineer also has a feeling for strategy